WuTheFWasThat/dotfiles/karabiner/README.md

 `semicolon` -> `return_or_enter`
 `return_or_enter` -> `semicolon`

-Then just move the config in place:
+Then `./dotty install` will move the config in place.
+You can also do it manually:
 `mv ~/.config/karabiner/karabiner.json ~/.config/karabiner/karabiner.old.json`
-`cp karabiner/karabiner.json ~/.config/karabiner/karabiner.json`
+`cp config/karabiner/karabiner.json ~/.config/karabiner/karabiner.json`

-# Complex
+# Complex modifications

 At a terminal, do:

-`open karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/wuthefwasthat/dotfiles/master/karabiner/mouse_keys.json`
+`open karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/wuthefwasthat/dotfiles/master/karabiner/karabiner_settings.json`

 Or if cloned:

-`open karabiner://karabiner/assets/complex_modifications/import?url=file:///Users/jeffwu/dotfiles/karabiner/mouse_mode.json`
+`open karabiner://karabiner/assets/complex_modifications/import?url=file:///Users/jeffwu/dotfiles/karabiner/karabiner_settings.json`

 This will install a number of useful modifications, of which you can enable any subset.
 (replace `master` with a git hash if you want.
 You can also just open the link directly in Chrome).